samogden/CST334-assignments/labs/lab2-debugging_with_gdb/README.md

 That's not good.
 Something went wrong.

+***Note:*** if running on an intel processor you may not see a stack smashing warning. although some of the errors are less interesting the debugging will still work since youll still fail unit tests for the same reason (just less egregiously, and with a slightly different error reported).
+So, if thats you then keep going and reading and adding in breakpoints is where stuff starts getting fun again.

 ***TODO:*** Take a screenshot of the `make` command failing and paste it into your google document.

 #### Step 1a: Digging into what we're seeing